AntAllch/115base/site/src/main-eggs/citadelle-des-morts.md

 - Once you have entered the correct symbol pair, a portal will open up on the floor in the Tavern Cellar, little purple orbs will start to come out of the puzzle on the wall and move towards you, you need to lead them into the portal by standing the opposite side of the portal so the orbs are sucked into it

-- BE AWARE THAT THESE ORBS CAN DAMAGE YOU IF THEY TOUCH YOU
+- <span class='note-text'>BE AWARE THAT THESE ORBS CAN DAMAGE YOU IF THEY TOUCH YOU</span>

 - Once you have lead 3 orbs into the portal, the portal will move to a second location, the floor above, in the Tavern